wahyusumartha/qiscus-sdk-ios/docs/getting-started.md

 ## Configuration

-To configure qiscus chat sdk you need to have CocoaPods installed.
+To configure Qiscus Chat SDK you need to have CocoaPods installed.
 You can skip this part if you already installed CocoaPods.

 [CocoaPods](http://cocoapods.org/) is a dependency manager for Cocoa projects and it is available for Swift or Objective-C. Here is how to install CocoaPods :